A mixed-signal analogue front-end for brain-implantable neural interfaces using a digital fixed-point IIR filter and bulk offset cancellation: Conclusion

 \section{Conclusion}

-A low-power mixed-signal AFE with autonomous DC offset cancellation has been presented, integrating a compact fixed-point IIR filter and bulk-voltage control of the LNA input pair.
-The prototype achieves up to 41.42\,dB gain, 3.59\,\textmu V$_{rms}$ noise, and 2.18\,\textmu A per-channel consumption, while supporting EAP and LFP monitoring from 0.1\,Hz–10\,kHz.
-The design offers competitive offset rejection with a compact footprint suited to scalable multi-channel implants.
-The main limitation is the long settling time from the sub-hertz feedback loop.
-The chip has been submitted for fabrication, with future work to validate silicon, reduce settling time, and scale to higher channel counts.
+A PVT-tolerant low-power mixed-signal AFE with autonomous DC offset cancellation has been presented, integrating an on-chip fixed-point IIR filter and bulk-voltage control of the LNA input pair.
+It achieves 40.55\,dB gain, 3.9\,\textmu V$_\mathrm{rms}$ typical LFP-band noise and 11.11 \,\textmu V$_\mathrm{rms}$ typical EAP-band noise.
+Finally, it achieves $\pm$58.13\,mV offset rejection across the bandwidth of operation, suited to scalable multi-channel implants.